 - An overwhelming amount of five star/positive reviews (35%)

-Consumers have a right to trust the reviews they encounter, and, moreover, businesses have a responsibility to ensure this content is legitimate.
-The importance of this trust is further echoed in the guidance being put out by governments and consumer agencies around the world.
-At Bazaarvoice, we believe that authenticity and trust in ratings and reviews is fundamental to the value they provide shoppers, brands, and retailers.
-We’re fully aware of the role we play in the shopping ecosystem.
+Consumers have a right to trust the reviews they encounter and businesses have a responsibility to ensure this content is legitimate.
+The importance of this trust is further echoed in the guidance being put out by governments and consumer agencies around the world, echoed by the proposed FTC regulation.

 Regardless of how a review is collected, brands should never ask for or incentivize positive reviews.
-Consumers should always feel empowered to provide honest feedback.
-If consumers are offered a free product, promotional material (such as discounts or coupons), or a chance to win something of value in exchange for providing an unbiased review, then the review should explicitly indicate this.
-We recommend adding descriptors such as “this reviewer received a free product in exchange for their honest feedback” to any reviews collected using a promotion.
+If consumers are offered a free product, promotional material (such as discounts or coupons), or a chance to win something of value in exchange for providing an unbiased review, then we recommend adding descriptors such as “this reviewer received a free product in exchange for their honest feedback” to any reviews collected using a promotion.

 2. Don’t screen out negative reviews — find value in them